TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 parameters, along with updatedOld and deletedOld (from LoadOldItems), to analyze and modify the data that will be saved.

-For example, skipping the locked items are not going to be updated or deleted, or implementing a cascade delete mechanism.

 ### OnSaveUpdate

-Use OnSaveUpdate to modify data in other dependent entities that need to be updated (recomputed) after the current Save operation.
+Use OnSaveUpdate to **modify the data in other dependent entities** that need to be updated (recomputed) after the current Save operation.

 The OnSaveUpdate code snippet is executed *after* the given records are already saved to the database, but *before* the database transaction is committed.

 In most cases, the [ComputedFrom](Persisting-the-computed-data) with KeepSynchronized concepts should be used instead of this low-level code, since this is a standard pattern of updating the computed data.